BirthdayResearch/quantum/README.md

 ### Transaction fee change

-Only addresses with admin roles can change `transactionFee`.
+Only addresses with Admin and Operational roles can change `transactionFee`.

 Initial fee will be set to 0.1%.
 This means that if the user bridges `X` tokens, 99.9% of X will be bridged.
 The other 0.1% will be taken as fees and sent to `communityWallet`.

 ### Change Tx Fee Address

-Only addresses with admin roles can change `communityWallet`.
+Only addresses with admin and Operational roles can change `communityWallet`.
 This is where the tx fees upon bridging will go.

 ### Change Token Cap

-Only addresses with admin roles can change `tokenCap`.
+Only addresses with admin and Operational roles can change `tokenCap`.

 ### Modify admin and operational address

 `grantRole` and `revokeRole` will be used to a grant role to new addresses and revoke the existing addresses role respectively.
+Only Admin address can make these changes.

 ## Deployed Smart Contracts on Goerli testnet